ttomtsis/DVDApplication/README.md

 * Check out the associated dockerhub repository: https://hub.docker.com/repository/docker/ttomtsis/dvd-spring-server/general
 * Pull the desired image and use the `start.bat` script to run it `docker pull ttomtsis/dvd-spring-server:latest`

-NOTE: If you pull a tag other than 'latest' you will need to tag the pulled image to 'dvd-spring-server:latest'
+**NOTE**: If you pull a tag other than 'latest' you will need to tag the pulled image to 'dvd-spring-server:latest' in order for the script to work properly

 ## Kubernetes
-To run the project on Minikube, make sure you have python 3, Minikube and kubectl installed and properly configured on your machine.
+To run the project on Minikube, make sure you have python 3, minikube and kubectl installed and properly configured on your machine.
 You will also need to install the MySQL Operator ( this process will be automated in the future ).
 For info on how to install the MySQL Operator refer to its official GitHub repository: https://github.com/mysql/mysql-operator